Topics covered: Incremental analysis

 Instructor: Prof. Anant Agarwal

+OK, good morning all.
+So before we begin, I just thought I'd show you a little news item that I happened So you recall when we did the to read that was very relevant to what we covered recently in digital section a few days ago last Thursday, we talked about a switch.
 We talked about the MOSFET switch, which when turned on and off, by input signals could help build gates which would then be combined in tens of millions of quantities and go into chips like the Pentium 4 and AMD Athlon 64, and so on it so forth.

 So I just saw this news item that I came across, and this says they are rethinking the basic construction of the products.
 It talks about the semiconductor manufacturers like AMD, Intel, and others that build digital chips.
 They are rethinking the basic construction of the products down to the architecture of the transistor.
 That's a MOS transistor, and the on/off switch inside the chip.

 OK, now this might imply that there is a single switch inside the chip, but no, there's tens of millions of transistors, or tens of millions of switches inside a chip.

 And pretty much any advancement that can be made to the basic transistor can have a 10 million to 20 million times effect because there are that many of them on a single chip.
-So I thought that was very appropriate.

 So this week, we had begun nonlinear analysis, and I just thought I'd blast through a few animations that I've created, trying to give you more insight into the behavior of some of the things that we have done.

 Now first of all, as I did the last time, let me try to put it in perspective most of what you've learned thus far, and what we will be learning today.
 So the past week, we have been focusing on nonlinear analysis.

 And as I pointed out, here is how this fits into the big picture.
 So, we had our 6.002 world, at what we said is that we are engineers.

 And this is the playground with lumped circuit abstraction, and good old KVL, KCl, node method, your basic composition rules apply within this playground that directly come from Maxwell's equations because you have made the lumped matter discipline assumptions.

+OK, so then we said a large part of the playground is linear, and some other much more intuitive techniques apply within the linear portion of that playground, techniques like the superposition, Thevenin and Norton.
 In most exercises, and quizzes, and experiments, and so on that you do in real life, you can pretty much apply these simple techniques.
 Very rarely do you have to go into the node method for circuits that are more complicated than single source and a couple of elements.

 Remember, the reason I showed this is that this is the same playground.
 OK, linear and nonlinear are part of the same playground.
 OK, even nonlinear elements are lumped circuit elements, and they follow KVL, KCl, the node equation, and so on.

 And then, last week we spent some time talking about the digital abstraction.
 So we focused on a smaller region of the playground.
 And the assumptions we made in there were even tighter.
 We said that it is part of the playground we shall only deal with binary values.